 A handheld bidet, also called a bidet shower or bidet sprayer, is a nozzle that stays attached to the toilet.
-This type of bidet is manually placed near your private area to clean your anus and rectum after using the toilet.
+This type of bidet is manually placed near your private area to clean your genitals and anus after using the toilet, sexual intercourse, or for freshening up.
 With a handheld bidet, you control the positioning of the stream of water.

 A built-in bidet is a toilet equipped with a bidet feature.
 After flushing a toilet with a built-in bidet, the toilet may automatically dispense a vertical stream of water to cleanse you.

 A warm water bidet can be built-in, free-standing, or a sprayer attachment.
 A warm water bidet is simply hooked up to the hot water pipe system or has a built-in water warmer which provides a warmer spritz to your bottom when you use it.

 If you see a bidet “out in the wild,” make a plan for how you’re going to use it before you make an attempt.
 Try turning the spray nozzle on or flushing the built-in bidet, so you can see where the stream of water will come from and how powerful the water pressure will be.

 - Check out the bidet before you try to use it.
 Figure out where the jets of water are going to come from so you’re prepared.

 - When you first use a bidet, clean off with toilet paper first before attempting the bidet spray.